Nilesh Cabral

-Nilesh Cabral (born 10 July 1972) is an Indian politician and a former cabinet minister in the Government of Goa headed by Manohar Parrikar.
+Nilesh Joao Cabral (born 10 July 1972) is an Indian politician and a former cabinet minister in the Government of Goa headed by Manohar Parrikar.
 He is a member of the Bharatiya Janata Party and represents the Curchorem constituency in the Goa Legislative Assembly.
 Cabral had held the portfolios of Power, Non-Conventional Energy, Law & Judiciary as well as Legislative Affairs.

 Personal life

-Nilesh Cabral was born on 10 July 1972.
+Nilesh Joao Cabral was born on 10 July 1972 to Joao Cabral.
 An engineer, Cabral earned a Diploma in Mining and Mine Surveying from the Government Polytechnic, Panaji in 1992.

 By profession, Cabral is a transport contractor as well as barge owner.
 He owns several trucks and earth moving machines.
 He is the Chairman of the Goa Chess Association since June 2017.